gigimhumhu/sunfounder-37-sensors/02 - Keyes Three-Color RGB LED/README.md

 * **[Blink](Blink/)** - Repeatedly blinks each color (red, green, blue) in succession

 ## Notes
-* This sensor is very similar to the [/Keyes KY-016 Three-Color RGB LED](12 - Keyes Three-Color RGB LED).
+* This sensor is very similar to the [Keyes KY-016 Three-Color RGB LED](/12 - Keyes Three-Color RGB LED).
 See that page for more examples.